 We accept pitches for the Archer website all year round.
-We often source writers from our website.
+We often source writers for the magazine from our website.
 If our editor thinks a piece may be suitable for the print edition, you will be contacted.

 Please specify during your pitch if you would only like to be considered for the print edition.

 Archer is aimed at all individuals interested in sexuality, gender and equality.
 Archer promotes inclusivity, regardless of gender identity, geographical location, ethnic identity, sexual orientation or level of education.

 - The Archer website and print edition feature articles that: